JoySarkarBD/travel-blogs-client-side/README.md

-# Dream Cycle
+# Travel Blogs

-This is the live site link(https://dream-cycle-store.web.app/).
+This is the live site link().

 Admin mail: admin@admin.com </br>
 Admin password: 123456

-This is my first niche-product-website project with simple react js and react bootstrap as css framework.
-This is a small full-tack project of my first try.
-I hope, I can create someting more better in future.
+Technology used
 <ul>
   <li>I build this site with react js and react bootstrap.</li>
   <li>I use mongodb as database.</li>